fenrus75/FenrusCNCtools/toolpath/doc/README.rst

   this but will add another dependency

-Things to experiment with
+Future things to experiment with
-* The slotting toolpaths should likely be full speed at half depth instead
+* Proper rest machining
-* An "edge only" toolpath at half depth to reduce fuzz at the edges of the cut
+* The slotting toolpaths should likely be full speed at half depth instead -- really should just implement more exact adaptive-style speeds